regen-network/regen-ledger/docs/modules/ecocredit/protobuf.md

 <a name="regen.ecocredit.v1alpha1.MsgSetPrecisionResponse"></a>

 ### MsgSetPrecisionResponse
-MsgRetireRequest is the Msg/SetPrecision response type.
+MsgRetire is the Msg/SetPrecision response type.